cryptosharks131/lndg/README.md

 If you would like to serve the dashboard at all times, it is recommended to setup a proper production webserver to host the site.
 A bash script has been included to help aide in the setup of a nginx webserver. `sudo bash nginx.sh`

-## Docker Installation (this includes backend refreshes rebalancing and webserver)
+## Docker Installation (this includes backend refreshes, rebalancing and webserver)
 1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
 2. Change directory into the repo `cd lndg`
 3. Customize `docker-compose.yaml` if you like and then build/deploy your docker image: `docker-compose up -d`